Challenges and Commitments

 Information Security and Cybersecurity Awareness

-The Company raises awareness and prepares employees regarding cybersecurity at all levels through a total of 4 E-Learning Cyber Security Online lessons, with an understanding assessment through a post-test at the end of the lesson.
+The Company raises awareness and prepares employees regarding cybersecurity at all levels through the knowledge testing, understanding and aware of e-mail based threats (Phishing Test) and 3 E-Learning Cyber Security Online lessons, with an understanding assessment through a post-test at the end of the lesson.
 Employees can apply the knowledge gained in their work.

 Process and Infrastructure